 Photo by Phil Miller

 Helen Caddick is a south London born composer, songwriter and arranger whose passion and interest in all genres of music has inspired her work.
 This in turn has enabled her to collaborate with musicians, artists and directors in both theatre and film on a diverse range of projects.
 Helen’s unique compositional style has drawn many admirers and her style of writing has been described as both emotive, timeless and filmic.
-Her arranging has also drawn attention and she has worked on critically acclaimed albums, including The Magical World of the Strands & Here's Tom with the Weather with Michael and John Head.
+Her arranging has also drawn attention and she has worked on critically acclaimed albums including The Magical World of the Strands & Here's Tom with the Weather with Michael and John Head.
 She believes everything around you can be used to inspire music, whether it’s things you see or hear, fragments of sound, dialogue, art, nature – all can be interpreted musically.
-Her work has featured on SkyArts, Channel 4, Resonance FM, BBC Radio Kent, BBC 3’s Late Junction, at the Deal and Wise Words festivals, Channel Radio, performed in the UK and abroad.
+Her work has featured on SkyArts, Channel 4, Resonance FM, BBC Radio Kent, BBC 3’s Late Junction, Channel Radio, & performed in the UK and abroad.

-On 30 January 2020 Helen was invited to talk about her work on Resonance 104.4FM to Anna Gammans on her wonderful 'Art then and Now' show.
-The show will be repeated on Monday 3rd February at 2.30pm.
+On 30 January 2020 Helen was invited to talk about her work inspired by art on Resonance 104.4FM to Anna Gammans on her wonderful 'Art then and Now' show.

 Seen as 'the greatest of the age' by art critic John Ruskin and seen by many to be the first 'modern' painter, Caddick's Haze reacts to the sumptuous colours and use of light employed by Turner in five delicate paintings, pieced together to form a fictional narrative - one that endures to this day - of a man and boat at sea, at the mercy of the elements.
 Haze aims to add a further dimension to the audience, as if they themselves had stepped forward into the artworks.